Questions & Answers: Internationally-Educated Dentists Program Admissions

-No applications are accepted to either the 2-Year AEGD or 4-Year D.M.D. program after the deadline.
+No. Applications to both the 2-Year AEGD or 4-Year D.M.D. programs must be submitted before the deadline.
 It is your responsibility to be sure we have received all of the parts of your application.
-You are welcome to contact our office by phone, fax or email in order to verify your application is complete.
+You are welcome to contact our office by phone or email in order to verify your application is complete.

 I took the National Dental Board Exam several years ago.
-Do I have to retake the National Dental Boards to apply?
+Do I have to retake the National Dental Boards?